 TRANSITIONAL CELL CARCINOMA

 The transitional cell carcinoma (frequently abbreviated "TCC") is a particularly unpleasant tumor of the urinary bladder.
 In dogs, it usually arises in the lower neck of the bladder, where it is virtually impossible to surgically remove, and causes a partial or complete obstruction to urination.
-The urethra (which carries urine outside the body) is affected in over half the patients diagnosed with transitional cell carcinoma; the prostate gland of male animals may also be involved.
+The urethra (which carries urine outside the body) is affected in over half the patients diagnosed with transitional cell carcinoma; the prostate gland of male animals may also be involved and the tumor can spread to distant sites (other body areas) in approximately 50% of cases.
 In cats, the site of the tumor within the bladder is more variable.
 Bloody urine and straining to urinate are typically the signs noted by the owner.